Everything You Need to Know About Chinchilla Exercise

 The chinchillas living in the mountains of the Andes are known for being extremely active animals.
 Due to this, the need for them to remain active within their cages is of the utmost importance as well.

 Chinchillas have a need to have the same amount of exercise as they do in the Andes both for their physical and mental well-being.
 For this reason, you can easily relate it to your own situation and the way you may feel when cooped up in your home for a long period of time.
-Exercise is an essential part of keeping your chinchillas physically healthy and strong, as well as keeping them mentally alert and sharp as well.
+Exercise is an essential part of keeping your chinchillas physically healthy happy and strong, as well as keeping them mentally alert and sharp as well.

 How Much Exercise Do Chinchillas Need?